Medical assistance in the EU/EEA

 When you have received the treatment, you can apply to Helfo for a refund.
 Applications must be submitted within six months.

 You must send the application form and documentation to Helfo within 6 months of each treatment date.
 If you have not settled on the spot but received an invoice afterwards, we calculate the deadline from the invoice date instead of the treatment date.
-In this context, invoice means the first payment request issued by your treatment provider.
+In this context, an invoice is the first payment request issued by your treatment provider.

 For details regarding documentation requirements, see under "Don't forget the documentation".